-Our goal is to understand at the cellular and circuit level how neurons in the brain compute instinctive decisions.
-We aim to produce a mechanistic model of how neurons integrate sensory information and past experience to generate instinctive behavioural choices, and we are particularly interested in determining the role of synaptic and ion channel mechanisms in the computation of decisions.
+Our goal is to understand how neurons in the brain compute behaviours that promote survival.
+We want to explain how adaptive behaviours are chosen and executed to succeed in what Darwin called the struggle for existence.
+We aim to produce mechanistic models of how neurons integrate sensory information, experience and innate drives to generate behaviour, and we are particularly interested in determining the role of synaptic and ion-channel mechanisms in this process.

 We currently use instinctive defensive behaviours in the mouse as a model system, and we emphasise the study of ethologically relevant challenges in naturalistic environments.
 Our projects focus on understanding the neural implementation of computing choices and actions upon imminent threat, including in spatially complex and dynamic environments.

 Projects in the laboratory start at the behavioural level, with the development and application of quantitative assays.
 We are especially interested in making high-resolution measurements of a wide set of sensory and behavioural state variables in freely moving animals, so that we can model behaviour on a moment-by-moment basis.